haodeng/rust_beginner/ownership.md

 * The memory must be requested from the memory allocator at runtime.
 String::from, its implementation requests the memory it needs.
 * We need a way of returning this memory to the allocator when we’re done with our String.

+Some language use GC, some have to manually allocate and deallocate it.
+Rust takes a different approach: the memory is automatically returned once the variable that owns it goes out of scope.
+When a variable goes out of scope, Rust calls a special function for us.
+This function is called drop.